Why Aren't Power Lines Underground: Here's What To Know

 Get help from an experienced electric shock injury lawyer

 If you or someone you love is a victim of serious personal injury or death caused by electricity, you can call and speak with Jeff Feldman, arguably the nation’s most experienced electric shock accident and electrocution attorney.
 Jeff has litigated electrocution cases and electric shock injury cases in multiple states for laborers in the building industry, against utility companies for people injured by downed or low-hanging overhead power cables, and against hotels and businesses for people electrocuted in pools.
 Jeff also consults with injury lawyers throughout the country on electric shock injury and wrongful death cases involving electricity.
-You can call Jeff toll free at (947) 282-4269 for a free consultation.
+You can call Jeff toll free at [phone-text] for a free consultation.

 Why Aren’t Power Lines Underground: Here\'s What To Know